⚠️ Use credit cards responsibly!

 Credit Card Disputes – Know Your Rights

-The main benefit as for why I always use a credit card, wherever possible, is because of the option it provides of disputing a charge.
-It gives me an unexchangeable feeling of security that I will never give up.
+The main benefit as for why I always use a credit card, wherever possible, is because of the option it provides for disputing a charge.
+It gives me an unexchangeable feeling of security that if something goes wrong I can always dispute the charge.

 Before we discuss the laws and guidelines about credit card disputes, it is important to note that there are two types of ways you can initiate a credit card dispute.